MehreenNaeem/gpsr_robocup/README.md

 # GPSR_NLP

 ## Overview
 NLP takes command by two ways (text-mode and Speech-mode), both can converted commands into string and feed to RASA(https://github.com/MehreenNaeem/GPSR_RASA).
 RASA is a platform that sort the sentence's words into their defined categories.
-It consist of vocabulary of words wit their examples.
+It consist of vocabulary of words with their examples.
 After interpretation, NLP send the sorted dated to CRAM (https://github.com/MehreenNaeem/CRAM-GPSR).
 CRAM fill the parameters of plan with information and its knowledege.
-It also return the results of plan to the NLP so that it will decide what to do next.
+It also returns the results of plan to the NLP so that it will decide what to do next.

 ## Dependencies
 ### Setup new RASA enviorment